IBM-EPBL/IBM-Project-35071-1660281329/README.md

     ➼ Know how to pre-process/clean the data using different data preprocessing techniques.

     ➼ Know how to build a web application using Flask framework.

+## $\color[RGB]{168,109,156} PROBLEM \ STATEMENT:$

+       ⦿ In this project we have used Convolutional Neural Network to frst train the model on the images of different hand gestures, like showing numbers with fngers as 0,1,2,3,4,5.
+Then we made a web portal using Flask where user can input any image on which he wants to perform the operations.
+After uploading the image, our portal uses the integrated webcam to capture the video frame using OpenCV.
+The gesture captured in the video frame is compared with the Pre-trained model and the gesture is identifed.
+If the prediction is 0 - then images is converted into rectangle, 1 - image is blurred , 2 - image is rotated by -45॰, 3 - image is resized in (400,400) , 4 - image is Resized in (200,200)  , 5 - image is converted into grayscale, but in real time we use of doctor-computer interaction devices in the operation room (OR) requires new modalities that support medical imaging manipulation while allowing doctors' hands to remain sterile, supporting their focus of attention, and providing fast response times.

 ## $\color[RGB]{168,109,156} PROJECT \ FLOW:$